upoi/medgate_challange/README.md

 5. Optional: Write tests for your code to ensure it's working correctly
 6. Analyze the number of cases per patient, the average age, and the most common ICPC codes
 7. Add the used packages to the `requirements.txt` or `environment.yml` file
-8. Commit your changes and push them to your forked repository
+8. Commit your changes and push them to your imported repository
 9. Create a pull request into the main branch

 ### Datasets